Guide to shipping container home utilities

-Some dream of living in a shipping container home as a way to live in a remote location and off grid.
+Some dream of living in a shipping container home in a remote location and off grid.
 While others will budget for the cost of installing mains services despite their chosen yet picture-perfect location.

 In some cases, the cost and complexity of laying new infrastructure will make it impossible.
 Thankfully, this should be no cause for concern as you still have plenty of options for your shipping container home utilities, including:

 - Oil powered central heating and hot water

 - Septic tank and water treatment plants

 - Wind power generators.

 It’s important to assess any plot and your requirements before committing to buying land.
 Understanding from the outset that you’ll need to design an off grid container home is easier to achieve than only realising partway through as you’ll have to modify your floor plan and design.